 I guess I’m not even sure if Lake Treman Falls is a truly natural waterfall.
 It definitely looks like it is.
-The historical information provided on the trail seemed to indicate, though, that the waterfall was created when a river/lake was dammed?
-Maybe I completely misunderstood the sign?
+The historical information provided on the trail seemed to indicate, though, that the waterfall was created when a river/lake was dammed.
+Maybe I misunderstood the sign.

 Oh well, whatever the case with Lake Treman Falls, it’s still a very pretty waterfall.
 It is found in Buttermilk Falls State Park in Ithaca, though this falls is somewhat removed from the other more prominent falls in the park.
 In order to access Lake Treman Falls, you can hike from the gorge/rim trails to the falls, or you can just park right near the waterfall, since there is a paved road that leads directly to this one waterfall.

 While you’re visiting Lake Treman Falls, check out the area surrounding the falls.
 In the picture, you may notice a foot bridge crossing right above the falls.
 This bridge leads to a very interesting stone dam/structure, whatever it is.